JohnSwiftC/JohnSwiftC/README.md

 <div align="left">

-I love all things programming, but I'm specifically interested in offensive security and systems development.
+I love all things programming!
+Currently, my main project is with Rust, Next.js, and TypeScript.

 ###  **Things I Like to Do**